Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: Another non-rigid example.

 \section{Another non-rigid example.}

-The example in the above section was produce with the purpose of constructing a slope-stable, non-rigid modular vector bundle with $\Ext^2(\mF, \mF)$ as small as possible, see also \cite{bot22,markman}.
+The example in the above section was produced with the purpose of constructing a slope-stable, non-rigid modular vector bundle with $\Ext^2(\mF, \mF)$ as small as possible as explained in the introduction, see also \cite{bot22,markman}.
 If one drops the last requirement, it is interesting to ask how easy is to produce examples of non-rigid, slope-stable, modular vector bundles.
-In fact, this seems to be the case, and \ref{lem:modularlambda} seems to be the key to produce other examples.
-The first idea is to iterate the construction behind \ref{thm:ext}.
+In fact, this seems to be the case, and Proposition \ref{lem:modularlambda} seems to be the key to produce other examples.
+The first idea is to iterate the construction behind Theorem \ref{thm:ext}.
 In what follows, $X$ is always the Fano variety of lines on a cubic 4-fold.
 Using the same notations as above, consider on $X$ the rank 15 vector bundle $\mK:= \W^2 \mF$.
-It is still irreducible (hence Lemma \ref{lem:modularlambda} applies), and in particular we have the isomorphism
+By definition, Proposition \ref{lem:modularlambda} applies to this case as well.
+It is still irreducible , and in particular we have the isomorphism

 As before, also the bundle $\mK$ is slope-stable: in fact we have the following proposition. \begin{lemma} Let $X$ be generic in its polarized moduli space, $\mK$ as above.
 Then $\mK$ is slope-stable. \end{lemma} \begin{proof} The proof is the same as the one in Lemma \ref{prop:stability1}.